The Importance Of Protein In Your Diet

 Complete protein sources come from animal products such as meat, fish, eggs and some vegetarian sources such as soy products (tofu, tempeh).
-Incomplete protein source include nuts, seeds, whole grain, beans, legumes.
+Incomplete protein source includes nuts, seeds, whole grain, beans, legumes.

 Here are a few reasons why protein is essential for great health:

 - Helps to build a strong immune system

 - Helps to speed up the metabolism, helping to build lean muscle mass

 - It’s important for growth and development (think healthy blood, muscles, hair, nails, and skin)

 - Provides structure for cells, supporting muscles, tendons,

 - Important for enzyme function

 - Messenger protein transmits signals to coordinate biological processes between different cells, tissues, and organs.

 Enjoy exploring additional ways to get your healthy dose of protein each day.
 I am a huge supporter of ethically and sustainably sourcing meat and enjoying it in healthy moderation.
 You can also do it in an easily digestible way – such as drinking it!
 There are lots of protein powders on the market but often they contain added sugar and nasties.
 My personal favourite is Nuzest Clean Lean Protein.
 I have been using this every day for years now.
 I find it a really simple and easy way to bump up the protein content in my diet.
 I also love the taste of it and use it as a natural sweetener in my morning smoothie or porridge.